5 Diet Myths That Sabotage Weight Loss

 Fat is an ESSENTIAL nutrient in the health of our body and eating plenty of fat can actually help us lose weight.
 Fat makes food taste good, provides a feeling of satiety, delivers nutrition, and helps us eat less.

-However, all fats are not created equal.
 Healthy fats are fats such as coconut oil, olive oil, nut oils, some animal fat, butter/ghee, and avocados.
-Fats that can be detrimental to health are fats such as: trans fats, seed oils, and vegetable oils.
+You can also eat other fats and oils but these are especially tasty.

 Where fats get their bad reputation is when they are combined with processed, high carb food.

-However, a roast chicken with its skin on, combined with veggies topped with butter will not be fattening.
+However, a roast chicken with its skin on, combined with veggies topped with butter will not be fattening in the same way.

 We have all heard, at times, we can eat whatever we want, as long as we eat in a moderate way.